magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (...)))
 ```

-One more things.
+One more thing.
 The time it takes the `tdd` task to recompile and run
 the tests would be still judged unacceptable by a TDD
 practitioner.
 Most of time is taken by the `test-cljs` to create and
 start a new instance of the underlying phantom JS engine anytime it